 The contributions of the paper are as follows.
 First, we draw attention to the XMLSPEC problem itself.
 This problem offers a good balance of size, complexity, and familiarity, and we hope that it can be re-used by others as a common benchmark for XML processing languages.
 Second, we present a detailed analysis of the costs and benefits of expressive static types for XML manipulation, both of which were substantial in this application.
 The main cost is the difficulty of inferring appropriate types for multiple, mutually recursive transformations.
-The main benefit is the expected one: exposure of design flaws in the XMLSPEC DTD-which, in the XSLT stylesheet, show up as behavioral bugs-as type inconsistencies instead.
+The main benefit is the expected one: design flaws in the XMLSPEC DTD-which show up in the XSLT stylesheet as behavioral bugs-are instead exposed as type inconsistencies.
 Third, we demonstrate that the type system and processing primitives of XTATIC are sufficiently powerful and flexible to fix (or gracefully work around) these bugs without modifying the XMLSPEC DTD.
-Fixing some of them in the XSLT stylesheet appears more difficult, if indeed it is possible at all.
+Fixing some of them in the XSLT stylesheet appears more difficult.
 Finally, reimplementing an existing stylesheet gives us many opportunities for head-to-head comparisons of XSLT and XTATIC, highlighting areas where each shines.
-In particular, we observe that XTATIC-style regular pattern matching is much more natural than XSLT's style-structural recursion augmented with "context probing"-when processing structures, such as the BNF grammar descriptions found in XMLSPEC, where ordering is important.
-Conversely, XSLT is natural for straightforward structural traversions with local transformations, whereas XTATIC requires a heavier explicit-dispatch control flow.
-Also, XSLT's data model, which treats the original document as a resource for the computation, is extremely convenient for certain tasks, though we can mimic some of its uses with generic libraries in XTATIC.
+In particular, we observe that XTATIC-style regular pattern matching is more natural than XSLT's stylestructural recursion augmented with "context probing"when processing structures, such as the BNF grammar descriptions found in XMLSPEC, where ordering is important.
+Conversely, XSLT is very convenient for straightforward structural traversions with local transformations, where XTATIC requires a heavier explicit-dispatch control flow.
+Also, XSLT's data model, which treats the original document as a resource for the computation, is more natural for certain tasks, though we can mimic some of its uses with generic libraries in XTATIC.

 Section 2 summarizes XMLSPEC and gives a high-level explanation of the transformation task.
 Section 3 describes the main challenges of expressing the core XSLT processing model in XTATIC.
 Section 4 compares the processing of structured data such as BNF grammars in XSLT and XTATIC.
 Section 5 describes the auxiliary data structures that our application uses in place of the global document access primitives offered by XSLT.
-We close with an overview of related languages in Section 6 and some concluding thoughts in Section 7.
-The paper is intended to be self-contained, but it does not present the motivations or technical details of the XTATIC design in depth; for these, the reader is referred to our earlier papers, especially [13, 14].
+We close with an overview of other evaluations of XML processing languages in Section 6 and some concluding thoughts in Section 7.
+The paper is intended to be self-contained, but it does not present the motivations or technical details of the XTATIC design in depth; for these, the reader is referred to our earlier papers, especially [14, 13], and to Gapeyev's forthcoming PhD dissertation.